Hand tools and fabrication machines

-- do I want a protector / cap for battery connector against rain
+- do I want a protector / cap for the battery connector against rain?

 - German law has light and visibility requirements (front, read and sides) which were last revised in 2017.
 Disclaimer: my interpretation may not be perfect, but my (kids) bikes always passed the checks by local traffic police officers at school.

 - Carmela already has the required reflectors on the pedals (and the aforementioned very elegant bell which is also required here by law).